Muisca Confederations (political units): Conquest and early colonial period

 Tisquesusa was thrusted by the sword of one of De Quesada's soldiers but without knowing he was the zipa he let him go, after taking the expensive mantle of the ruler.
 Tisquesusa fled hurt into the mountains and died of his wounds there.
 His body was only discovered a year later because of the black vultures circling over it.

 When Gonzalo Jiménez de Quesada found out the caciques were conspiring against him, he sent out several expeditions of soldiers.
-His captain Juan de Céspedes went south to found Pasca on July 15, 1537.
+His captain Juan de Céspedes went south to found Pasca on 15 July 1537.
 Hernán was sent north and Gonzalo himself went northeast, to search for the mythical Land of Gold El Dorado.
-There he didn't find golden cities, but emeralds, the Muisca were extracting in Chivor and Somondoco.
-First foundation was Engativá, presently a locality of Bogotá, on May 22, 1537.
-Passing through Suba, Chía, Cajicá, Tocancipá, Gachancipá, Guatavita and Sesquilé, he arrived in Chocontá, founding the modern town on June 9.
-The journey went eastward into the Tenza Valley through Machetá, Tibiritá, Guateque, Sutatenza and Tenza, founded on San Juan; June 24.
+There he did not find golden cities, but emeralds, the Muisca were extracting in Chivor and Somondoco.
+First foundation was Engativá, presently a locality of Bogotá, on 22 May 1537.
+Passing through Suba, Chía, Cajicá, Tocancipá, Gachancipá, Guatavita and Sesquilé, he arrived in Chocontá, founding the modern town on 9 June.
+The journey went eastward into the Tenza Valley through Machetá, Tibiritá, Guateque, Sutatenza and Tenza, founded on San Juan; 24 June.
 On the same day, Hernán founded Sutatausa.
 Gonzalo continued northwest through La Capilla and Úmbita.
-He arrived in Turmequé that he founded on July 20.
+He arrived in Turmequé that he founded on 20 July.

 In August 1537 Gonzalo Jiménez de Quesada entered the territories of the zaque, who ruled from Hunza.
 When the Spanish conquerors entered the outskirts of Hunza and found a hill with poles were bodies were dangling, they named it Cerro de la Horca ("Gallow Hill").
 At the time of the conquest Quemuenchatocha was the zaque and he ordered his men to not submit to the European invaders or show them the way to his bohío.
 He sent messengers to the Spanish conquistadors with valuable peace offers.
 While this was happening, Quemuenchatocha had hidden his treasures from the Spanish.
 Hunza was located in a valley not as green as the Bogotá savanna.
 The advantage of the Spanish weaponry and the use of the horses quickly beat the Muisca warriors.